 Tip: Use the Connection Information dialog to monitor the connection in real-time.
-See Access and Copy Connection Information (on page 237)
+See Access and Copy Connection Information

 Optimize for: Selections

 Text Readability

 Text Readability is designed to provide video modes with lower color depth but text remains readable.
 Greyscale modes are even available when applying lower bandwidth settings.